 Hiring the right people for the job.
 From the beginning, having clearly defined roles allows you to identify the type of people you need, so you can proceed to targeting and hiring the most fitted candidates for the job.

 People cooperate more effectively.
 There’s less conflict and ‘political’ tension when high profile tasks are equally distributed, or tracked to make sure they’re not handed to the same person.
-Also, people have far more respect for colleagues when they can see the part they play in the group’s overall success.
+Also, people have far more respect for colleagues when they can see the part they play in the team's overall success.
 A respectful environment is more positive, collaborative and creative.

-Defining Roles and Responsibilities
+Defining Roles and responsibilities

-who they have to report to,
+who they report to

-what are their responsibilities and corresponding expectations
+what their responsibilities are and corresponding expectations

-the level of authority they require in order to make decisions.
+the level of authority they require in order to make decisions

 Name: More than just an official job title or designation, this sums up the tasks and responsibilities of the employee who will be holding this position.